Koha-Community/kohadocs/source/tools.rst

       can resize to meet your needs.

-   -  The other image can be something like a library logo or symbol that you uploaded using the ':ref:`Manage
-      Images <manage-images-label>`' module of the Patron Card Creator Tool.
+   -  The other image can be something like a library logo or symbol that you uploaded using the ':ref:`manage images <manage-images-label>`' module of the patron card creator Tool.

     **Important**